UV-1999/uv-1999.github.io/notes/philosophy.md

 **Modus tollens**: It is an act of concluding the negation of antecedent, if negation of consequent is true and the implication is also true.

-If Too much food, then weight gain.
+If too much food, then weight gain.
 No weight gain.
 By modus tollens, Not too much food.